Yuriysteam/yuriysteam.github.io/_posts/2019-03-17-no-dashboard.md

 ---
 layout: post
-title: "No dashboard for fintech products"
+title: "No Dashboard for Fintech Products"
 date: 2019-03-17 00:00:00
 description: "Reimagining banking experience of the future.
 Integrating banking services into purchasing flow."
 categories: Design